NVIDIA/TensorRT/plugin/batchTilePlugin/README.md

 ## Description

+> NOTE: This plugin is deprecated since TensorRT 9.0.
+Its functionality has been superseded by the `ISliceLayer`.

 The `batchTilePlugin` tiles a tensor `N` times along its first dimension (batch dimension) where `N` is the batch size.
 The result tensor will have shape `N` on its first dimension and each `tensor[i: i+1,...]` is a copy of input tensor (for integer `i < N`).

 This plugin takes 2 input tensors, the first input tensor should have first dim `N` and the second tensor should have first dim 1.
 The output tensor will be the tile results of the second tensor.